shivashant25/Sentinel-with-XDR/labguide/part-01/lab03.md

 1. Keep this page open, as you will use it in the next task.

 ## Review
 In this lab, you will complete the following tasks:
 + Create a Microsoft Sentinel instance
-+ Built-in Microsoft Sentinel roles
-+ Data connector to your instance of Microsoft Sentinel
-+ Explore on capabilities available in Sentinel